-A minimum of five years’ experience in higher education with at least three years of relevant experience in development and/or grant-seeking, grant-writing.
+A minimum of five years’ experience in development and/or grant-seeking, grant-writing with at least three years of relevant experience in higher education.
 Knowledge of budget development or fiscal operations preferred.

 Some experience working in the area of Sponsored Research is a plus.